Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity: The stable model of red giant in simulations and binary system setup

 \subsection{Modified gravity implementation in AREPO}

-For our numerical calculations in modified gravity, we implemented ``modified gravity'' into AREPO code \cite{Springel_2010}, \cite{Pakmor_2016}, \cite{Weinberger}.
+For our numerical calculations in modified gravity, we implemented ``modified gravity'' into AREPO code \cite{Springel_2010,Pakmor_2016,Weinberger}.
 This amendment allows to simulate hydrodynamic processes taking into account the corrections from the GR or theories of modified gravity.
 Since the AREPO code models both the $N$-bodies problem and hydrodynamic processes based on SPH simulations using the determination of massive particles of various types, we carry out the accounting of corrections to the gravitational field solely through the massive particles, adjusting the gravitational potential that they create, therefore, it being enough to determine the local area in which relativistic effects are significant, while the rest of the global space is modeled within the framework of the Newton's law of universal gravitation.
 This approach is justified by the fact that deviations from Newtonian gravity contribute only in vicinity of compact and massive gravitational objects.
 As a result, the corrections due to modification of gravity should be taken into account while modeling gas accretion on compact objects, and while modeling dynamics of material particles near compact objects.

 As a test, we utilize AREPO code to calculate trajectories of the probe mass in vicinity of the point mass (black hole) with corrections from simple Schwarzschild solution for field.
 The results are compared with exact solutions and shown on the Fig. \ref{fig:comparison_GR_Newton_trajectory}.
 We see that accuracy of numerical calculations depends on distance between the point mass and the probe mass.
 For distances around tens and hundreds of gravitational radii, the difference between the exact solution for General Relativity and the solution with corrections is negligible.
-In our calculations for common envelope phase, the radius of white dwarf with mass $1 M_{\odot}$ is assumed to be $7000$ km and, therefore, for gas particles moving around the white dwarf condition $r>>r_g$ is satisfied.
-Thus, one can hope that approximation of pseudo-newtonian potential is valid for the considered task.
+In our calculations for common envelope phase, the radius of RG with mass $1 M_{\odot}$ is assumed to be $7000$ km and, therefore, for gas particles moving around the RG condition $r>>r_g$ is satisfied.
+Thus, we expect that approximation of pseudo-newtonian potential is valid for the considered task.